Conservative velocity mappings for discontinuous Galerkin kinetics

 \subsection{Model with mapped velocity coordinates}

-We wish to introduce a mapping of the physical velocity coordinates $(\vpar,\mu)$ from a new pair of computational coordinates $(\cvpar,\cmu)$: \begin{eqnal} \vpar = \vpar(\cvpar) \qquad \mu = \mu(\cmu) \end{eqnal} We intend for these transformations to be provided by the user, enabling them to tailor them for the specific requirements of their application.
+We now map the physical velocity coordinates $(\vpar,\mu)$ from a new pair of computational coordinates $(\cvpar,\cmu)$: \begin{eqnal} \vpar = \vpar(\cvpar) \qquad \mu = \mu(\cmu) \end{eqnal} These transformations can be provided by the user, meeting the specific requirements of their application, and can vary between species.
 But such mappings must be continuous, monotonically increasing, and univariate.
-The latter entails that these mappings allow contraction and dilation of each velocity dimension independently which, while somewhat restrictive, is sufficiently useful in numerous applications.
-A similar approach was recently presented for a 1D1V finite difference Vlasov solver~\cite{Hesse2022}.
+The latter entails that these mappings allow contraction and dilation of each velocity dimension independently, which, while somewhat restrictive, is sufficiently useful in numerous applications.
+A similar approach was presented for a 1D1V finite difference Vlasov solver~\cite{Hesse2022}.

-When employing the new velocity variables $(\cvpar,\cmu)$, the gyrokinetic equation~\ref{eq:gkeq_curvilinear} becomes
+When employing the new velocity variables $(\cvpar,\cmu)$, the gyrokinetic equation~\ref{eq:gkeq_curv} becomes